FoldedLettuce/Discord-Reaction-Role-Bot/README.md

 # Requirements

-This bot requires Node.Js and was developed and tested in Node.Js v14.15.4
+This bot requires Node.Js discord.js and was developed and tested in Node.Js v16.9.0

 You can get Node.Js from https://nodejs.org/en/download/
+You can get discord.js from doing "npm install discord.js", however it is already installed in this bot.

 # Setup:

 1. Clone the repository using git clone https://github.com/LiamMoroney/Discord-Reaction-Role-Bot.git (or download it as a .zip file and extract it)

-2. In the main.js file insert your discord bot token (Found here: https://discord.com/developers/applications/)
+2. In the main.js file insert your discord bot token at the bottom (Found here: https://discord.com/developers/applications/)

+3. Open the config.json found in the folder you just downloaded, and change the channel ID (using developer mode https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID- and right click on a channel and press "Copy ID") value to the one to plan on using for your reaction roles.

-3. Open the "reactionrole.js" file found in the commands folder.
+4. Open the "reactionrole.js" file found in the commands folder.

-4. First set the channel-id of where the reaction Embed will go on line 5

-5. You can add a role by following the template found on line 6 making sure to edit where it says "templateRole" and "ROLE NAME"
+5. You can add a role by following the template found on line 7 making sure to edit where it says "(name)Emoji" and "(name)Role" and "(name)Rname" as well as making sure to make corresponding values in config.json

-6. Edit the emoji by following the template found on line 8 making sure to edit where it says "templateEmoji" and "EMOJI ID" ^ You can find the discord emoji id by typing "\:emoji_name_here:" in the server you plan to add the bot to, this should return something like "<:test:797317734920093706>" and that is what you want to put in the "EMOJI ID" part

-7. Edit the contents of the Embed, Follow the template on line 14 to add lines to the embed.
-Also you can change the title on line 12 and a basic description on line 13

-8. Next you will want to set the emojis the bot will react with by following the template on line 19

-9. Next we will add the roles, Follow the template on line 28-30 replacing "templateEmoji" and "templateRole" with what role to give when they react with a emoji.

-10. Lastly we want to remove the roles when they remove a reaction, Follow the template on line 42-44 replacing "templateEmoji" and "templateRole" with what role to remove when they unreact with a emoji.
+6. Repeat step 5, just in main.js

+7. Moving Back to reactionrole.js.
+Duplicate line 20, making sure to put it in between the existing line 20 and 21, and changing the values to match the ones in step 5.

+8. Choose your emojis, prefably unicode, custom ones may not work currently, I personally use https://emojipedia.org/ to get unicode.

+9. Next, move back to main.js and scroll down to line 50, then copy lines 51, 52 and 53, change ScreamEmoji to what you chose in step 5/6 and ScreamRole to what you chose in step 5/6

+10. Now repeat step 9, but for lines 67, 68, and 69.

 Made with ❤️ by Folded Lettuce
+		Fixed by (Another)Pillow

 # Please contact me through the sources below if you have any issues/require help!